OhMyBat/OhMyBat/README.md

 - prototypes
 - experiments
 - tools and utilities
+- linux-related stuff
 - random code i made because i wanted something specific and didn't feel like waiting for it to exist

 ## extra

-i like working on both the technical side and the visual side of projects, so i usually bounce between coding, modeling, testing, and fixing things
+i like working on both the technical side and the visual side of projects, so i usually bounce between coding, modeling, testing, fixing things, and sometimes making tools when i need them.

 ## featured stuff